elusivecodes/FrostCore/README.md

 Create a wrapped function that will execute each callback in order, passing the result from each function to the next.

-Any arguments supplied to will be added to the chain of callbacks.
+Any arguments supplied will be added to the chain of callbacks.

 ```javascript
 const piped = Core.pipe(...callbacks);